snehac12/getstats/README.md

 To run the project use the following command

-go run "%PATH to start.go%"
+-- command: go run "%PATH to start.go%"

+To run Tests

+-- cd to test folder
+-- command: go test